Ryan Kavanaugh: Legal issues

 In 2006, Kavanaugh was arrested after being accused of driving under the influence of alcohol (DUI) and being involved in a hit-and-run.
 All but the DUI charge, which was lessened to a wet reckless charge, were dropped.
 Kavanaugh was placed on three years of probation, ordered to pay a fine and take counseling and alcohol education programs.
 While on probation for his earlier DUI arrest, Kavanaugh was arrested for speeding and drunk driving with a suspended license in 2008.
 Kavanaugh pled guilty to violating his probation and the other charges were dropped.
 Kavanaugh then began using a driver.

 In 2013, Kavanaugh was criminally investigated for potentially impeding the manhunt for Christopher Dorner because Kavanaugh had landed his helicopter on a sheriff's helipad during the manhunt.
 Prior to the investigation, Kavanaugh had declined to support sheriff Lee Baca's bid for reelection, whose department launched the investigation.
 The investigation was heavily criticized by Kavanaugh and a spokesperson called it a "politically motivated vendetta".
 The investigation was later closed after it concluded that Kavanaugh had received prior permission to land on the helipad.

 Philanthropy

-According to former Relativity Media executives, Kavanaugh often pledged large charitable gifts and then billed them to the company.
+According to former Relativity Media executives, often pledged large charitable gifts and then billed them to the company.
 In 2007, Kavanaugh presented Habitat for Humanity with an oversized check pledging $1 million and announced he would become a fund-raising chair for the charity.
 However, as of 2015, Kavanaugh had not yet donated the promised funds.
 In 2010, the Board of Governors at Cedars-Sinai Medical Center awarded Kavanaugh its Hollywood Humanitarian Award.
 In 2011, he received the Anti-Defamation League's Distinguished Entertainment Industry Award.
 Kavanaugh was chairman of the board of The Art of Elysium from 2009 until 2015.
+In 2013, several investors including Kavanaugh acquired a pet food company using its proceeds to donate dog food to local animal shelters.